rosehartman/frog-trap/trap_model_manduscript copy.md

 Cohen, D. 1966.
 Optimizing Reproduction in a radnomly varying environment.
 Journal of Theoretical Biology 12:119-129.

 Delibes, M., P. Ferreras, and P. Gaona.
 2001a.
-Attractive sinks, or how individual behavioural decisions determine source±sink dynamics.
+Attractive sinks, or how individual behavioural decisions determine source-sink dynamics.
 Ecology Letters 4:401-403.

 Delibes, M., P. Gaona, and P. Ferreras.
 2001b.
 Effects of an attractive sink leading into maladaptive habitat selection.
 The American Naturalist 158:277-285.